adriwitek/som_analytic_tool/README.md

  ```
 Then just go to http://localhost:8050/ on your Web Browser(You can click on direction on terminal showing after runnig previous command )
 Remember to have activated your enviroment before runnign

+## Save/Load Trained Models
+Trained models will be under **'/Trained_Models'** path.
+It's necessary to locate there trained models so they can be loaded by the app

+## Anomaly Detector
+Potencial anomalous detected data on SOM's models can be saved as a .csv to be examined later or under other tools.
+This .csv files will be located on **'/Anomalies_Detected'** path , where it can be moved, since app wont use them directly.